 8. Judy Garland

 Judy Garland was the greatest American stage performer.
 Her voice could touch every emotion and her presence could fill any venue.
 Sadly, we lost Garland when she was just 47 years old.
-Although many remember her from The Wizard of Oz, she was much more then Dorothy.
-She turned every song she sang to gold.
-There will never be another.
+Although many remember her from The Wizard of Oz, she was more than Dorothy.

 Some artists need essays to describe them, but Whitney only needs two words: The Voice.